Skills and Support

 Everything you need to know about the Erasmus+ programme

-It is not a requirement to speak Spanish, most companies will speak English and our partners in Spain all speak English.
-We provide a Spanish Language course and living in Seville you will soon pick up the basics!
+It is not a requirement to speak the local language, most companies will speak English, and our partners in Spain and Portugal all speak English.
+We provide a Spanish Language course in Spain, and by living in Seville, Valencia or Lisbon, you will soon pick up the basics!

 What do I need to take?

-We will provide you with an advised packing list prior to departure, but please check weather conditions for the time of travel, Seville can reach temps in the 80’s during June and July!
+We will provide you with an advised packing list before departure, but please check weather conditions for your time of travel.

 During your work experience placement, you will need to dress smart/casual.
 It may be that your host company will provide you with a uniform or advise you on appropriate attire to pack.
 Your host company will also let you know if you are required to bring your own laptop or any other equipment.